ayosec/timehistory-bash/README.md

     When an entry is added to the history, and the number of entries exceeds this limit, the oldest entry is removed.

+* `TIMEHISTORY_CMDLINE_LIMIT`

+    Set the maximum number of bytes from the command line to be added to the history.

+    If a command line exceeds this limit, then it is truncated.

 The current configuration settings are printed with `timehistory -s`:

 ```console